Dmitry-Abakumov/cms/README.md

 Hello.
-This is the cms (Content management system) application.
+This is the CMS (Content management system) application.

 With it you can create pages by configuration in the file - page-information.json.